MalcolmWeyeneth/Azure-Lessons-Groups/README.md

 Now click on the Create button.

-Now lets verify your Group that was just created.
+Now lets verify that the Group has been successfully created.

 ![GitHub Logo](/How-to-create-a-group-and-add-members-using-Azure-Active-Directory.jpg)